humidair1999/nuclide/README.md

 ### Summary

-nuclide is a Sass-based CSS framework that attempts to follow Atomic CSS design conventions.
+nuclide is a Sass-based CSS framework that follows Atomic CSS design conventions.

-Its emphasis is simplicity: it will not include fancy modals, form validation elements, and so on; leave those things to frameworks and libraries like Bootstrap and Foundation. nuclide offers a generalized set of classes to make quickly building rock-solid layouts a breeze, without bogging you down too much with the fancy widgets other libraries offer.

-nuclide will eventually contain both atomic and molecular units:

-- **atoms**, for providing individual styles with which you can compose elements
-- **molecules**, for providing pre-determined combinations of atoms, representing commonly-used sets of styles
+It has a few emphases:

+- **simplicity:** all Atomic classes/rules should be easily traceable and clearly named
+- **power:** Sass should be leveraged to programmatically generate classes, color variations, size variations, and more for us
+- **inheritance/composition:** *molecules*, or elements composed of multiple *atoms*, should inherit from, and be composed by, multiple individual Atomic classes

+nuclide was designed while working on various *custom*, *large-scale*, *intensive* web applications.
+It's the perfect solution if you're looking for a powerful framework that will give your CSS (and HTML!) **structure** and **convention** without cramping your style or forcing you to adhere to (or heavily modify) pre-defined components or widgets.

 ### How to use

 The source for nuclide is implemented in [Sass](http://sass-lang.com/).

-Assuming you have Sass installed via Rubygems, either compile the source Sass:
+Assuming you have Sass installed, either simply compile the source Sass:

 ```
 sass lib/nuclide.scss css/nuclide.css